ajmarkow/spotify-webclip/README.md

 ## Description

 - Recognizes the song that’s playing currently using an audio content recognition API.

-  - Team has tentatively decided on using AudD API.

 - Webpage or Web App that person interacts with to start search for a song.
 - User drags in an mp3.
 - Somehow stores the name of songs the person has searched for, and links person to spotify.